nf-core/ampliseq/docs/troubleshooting.md

 ## "ValueError: CategoricalMetadataColumn does not support strings with leading or trailing whitespace characters"
 This is a shortcoming of the QIIME2 classifier trainer and QIIME2 to handle '#' when specific sequences are in a sample related to specific taxonomies of the classifier.

-The solution is to remove all hash signs from the taxonomy strings using:
+The solution is to remove all hash signs from the taxonomy strings using `--classifier_removeHash`.
+Only works when training a new classifier.

-`--classifier_removeHash`

 Also see [Running the pipeline](usage.md).